wp-plugins/custom-social-widget/readme.txt

 This is simple plugin but very essential.
 We have to put social icons e.g facebook, twitter, linkedin as well as links into websites.
 Most of the time we do it in hard code.
 This plugin allows you to manage social icons via wordpress widget.
 You will be able to select image, title and link for each icons!

-Each widget generates this code automatically:
+Each widget generates this code automatically:<br />
 < a href="<strong>Your Given Link</strong>" title="<strong>Your Given Title</strong>" >< img src="<strong>Your Selected Image</strong>" alt="<strong>Your Given Title</strong>" /></ a>

 <strong>Starting Tag</strong> (optional)<br />